dinosath/protypo/README.md

 ### 📁 Generators

 For more info about the generators and how to create a new generator extend an existing one. [documentation](./generators/README.md)

+# Project structure

+This project is split into multiple parts:

+* protypo: A code generator based on rrgen using jinja/tera with jinja like templates.
+* protypo-cli: A command-line interface (CLI) application for the Protypo project.

 ### 🤝 Contributing